Code-Institute-Submissions/SureDeveloping-Rock-Paper-Scissors/README.md

 Heroku – to deploy the project. <br>
 Ci Python Linter – To validate the python code. <br>
 Deepl - For translating text. <br>
-Birme - To change the image to webp format and reducing the size of the images. <br>  ?????
+Birme - To change the image to webp format and reducing the size of the

 ### Data Moduel
 -	Which data module is used     ??????????